tiagomanunes/tiagomanunes.github.io/_writeups/code.md

     httpd.serve_forever()
 ```

 But I felt spoiled.
 Would I have thought of this if I hadn't seen someone else do it?
-But also, the reverse shell felt so close now... so I kept looking, and I'm glad I did.
+And also, the reverse shell felt so close now... so I kept looking, and I'm glad I did.

 ## Why this write-up exists, continued
 Ok, so, we need to figure out a way to import `pty`.
 I mean, there's got to be one, right?
 Scrolling down that immense list of Hacktricks, most everything needs an `eval` or an `exec`, until hope is briefly restored in the [Builtins section](https://book.hacktricks.wiki/en/generic-methodologies-and-resources/python/bypass-python-sandboxes/index.html?highlight=python%20sandbox#builtins), with the sentence _"If you can access the `__builtins__` object you can import libraries"_.
 I say briefly because, sure enough, `__builtins__` is part of the restricted keyword list.